 - Redness: One of the first symptoms to show up is the redness of the skin.
 If you are brushing your cat’s coat, you may notice some affected areas are redder than others.
 The red area could be a host to a mange infection.

-- Swelling: Inflammation of the skin is a common sign of mange.
-For cats with Otodectic mange caused by ear mites, ear canal inflammation is one of the first symptoms.
+- Swelling: Swelling of the skin is a common sign of mange.
+For cats with Otodectic mange caused by ear mites, ear canal swelling is one of the first symptoms.

 - Excessive Scratching or Grooming: It is normal for cats to lick or scratch themselves as a form of grooming.This usually lasts at most a few minutes, but if your cat can’t stop doing it, then it could be a sign of mite infection.